dentarg/auth0-blog/_posts/2018-02-21-using-python-flask-and-angular-to-build-modern-apps-part-1.markdown

 }
 ```

-And you will have to update its template (`app.component.html`) to show the exams fetched:
+Lastly, you will have to update its template (`app.component.html`) to show the exams fetched:

 {% highlight html %}
 {% raw %}